-Schedules for all sports in which the CIAC sponsors championships must be submitted, and kept current when game dates and/or times change, via the password-protected online eligibility center.
-No games may be added to the schedule after the first allowable play date.
+Schedules for all sports in which the CIAC sponsors championships must be submitted, and kept current when game dates and/or time change, via the password-protected online eligibility center.
+No games may be added to the schedule that count for the tournament after the first play date in each sport.